One clear message from Democrats: We want big change

 More analysts attribute this to an increasing polarization in politics.

-“After four years of Donald Trump, the American people are hungry for change,” said Democratic strategist Rebecca Katz.
+“After four years of Donald Trump, the American people are hungry for change,” Democratic strategist Rebecca Katz said.
 “The Democratic electorate is split on the best way and the best person to get it done.”

 In Iowa and New Hampshire, the first two states to weigh in, nearly two-thirds of all Democratic voters said they wanted a candidate who will bring drastic change to Washington, rather than restore the pre-Trump era, according to AP VoteCast, a wide-ranging survey of thousands of voters in both states.
 That included about 60% of Democrats in either state who identified as moderate or conservative.